lavan-b/ilavan/README.md

 ├── favicon.ico # Website icon
 └── README.md # This file!

-## 📝 Customization

-*   **Update Social Links:** Modify the `socialMediaIcons` array in `script.js` to update your social media links and colors.
-*   **Add More Bios:**  Expand the `bios` array in `script.js` with your own humorous descriptions.
-*   **Change the Title Animation:** Edit the `letters` array to change the name in the title animation.
-*   **Modify Styles:**  Customize the `style.css` file to change the colors, fonts, and layout of the website.
+## ⚠️ Intended Use

+This code is primarily intended as a showcase of my skills and style.
+I'm sharing it for educational purposes and inspiration.
+I kindly request that you refrain from directly copying or reusing significant portions of this code in your own projects without substantial modification.
+Feel free to adapt ideas and concepts, but please ensure that your work is original and reflects your own creative efforts.

 ## 🐛 Bug Reports

-If you encounter any issues or have suggestions for improvement, please open an issue on the [GitHub repository](https://github.com/lavan-b/ilavan/issues). 🐞
+If you encounter any issues or have suggestions, please open an issue on the [GitHub repository](https://github.com/lavan-b/ilavan/issues). 🐞

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
-Let's make this portfolio even more awesome together! 🧑‍💻

 ## 📜 License